1975 NAIA basketball tournament

 The 1975 NAIA men's basketball tournament was held in March at Kemper Arena in Kansas City, Missouri.
 The 38th annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.
 This would be the first tournament played in Kemper Arena.
+Kemper would host the NAIA Tournament until 1993, when the NAIA would move the tournament and its offices to Tulsa.